deburky/calibration/ordinal-classification/README.md

 The classes in between are modeled as:
 - $P(target > k) - P(target > k+1)$

+Note that this differs from the original paper, where they use multiplication instead of subtraction.

 This way we can model the ordinal nature of the target variable.